-Dr Ismail Abushaikha is a Senior Lecturer of Logistics & Supply Chain Management at Cranfield School of Management.
+Dr Ismail Abushaikha is a Senior Lecturer of Logistics & Supply Chain Management at Cranfield School of Management and Director of the Executive MSc in Logistics.
 He holds a PhD in Logistics and an MSc in Logistics and Supply Chain Management from Heriot-Watt University, Edinburgh.
 Prior to joining Cranfield University, he had more than 7 years of teaching experience at German-Jordanian University, and lectured at several institutions in Jordan, Germany and Belgium.
 Dr Abushaikha gained his practical managerial skills in logistics through employment at multinational companies, including the Operations and CRM divisions of Aramex and the commercial division of Goodyear.

 Ismail’s research revolves around humanitarian supply chain management, and the managerial aspects of warehouse design and operations.
 His research has appeared in many reputed international journals such as the Journal of Operations Management, Supply Chain Management: An International Journal, and International Journal of Retail and Distribution Management.

 His current research investigates informal supply networks and the resiliency of humanitarian logistics systems.
 His teaching expertise include warehouse management, humanitarian logistics, and supply chain management.

 Dr Abushaikha has worked with several organisations on industry-funded projects in Jordan and Germany.
 He is a member of the Jordan Sector Skill Council aiming to enhance the relevance of logistics education and training outcomes to labor market demands.
 He is also certified in CLTD designation of APICS covering a comprehensive body of knowledge that sets the global standard for best practices in logistics, transportation and distribution.